skienzmatishun/rippreport/content/p/virus-vs-catalyst/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope political operatives hijacked a critical congressional primary runoff to protect their shadowy local development scheme.
+Financial disclosures and campaign filings expose dark-money PACs funneling thousands directly to machine-backed insiders.
+  Uncover how this ruthless political machine attempted to buy a seat in Washington.
 ---
 I do hope people are heeding the warnings related to COVD-19.
 May I suggest, Dr Sanjay Gupta’s